ITzTravelInTime/TINU/README.md

 - Pietro Caruso (ITzTravelInTime) project creator, maintainer and main developer.

 # Copyright
+TINU, the open tool to create bootable macOS installers.
 Copyright (C) 2017-2021 Pietro Caruso (ITzTravelInTime)

 This program is free software; you can redistribute it and/or modify